-Carrots are a versatile vegetable when it comes to cooking them.
-When cooked to their best carrots are slightly al-dente a nice bright orange colour and have a flavour unique to carrots, overdo it and they will remain bright orange, be softer in texture and be pretty tasteless, just how I prefer them when cooked!
+Carrots are a versatile vegetable when it comes to cooking.
+When cooked to their best, carrots are slightly al-dente, a nice bright orange colour and have a flavour unique to carrots.
+Overdo the cooking time and they will remain bright orange, be softer in texture and be pretty tasteless, which is just how I prefer them!
 Before you dash off and cook them remember that carrots are equally good, in my opinion better, when raw.

 - Steam – bring the steamer to boiling point before you add the carrots, steam for about 15 mins

 - Boil– bring the water to boiling point before you add the carrots and boil for 15 - 20 mins.

 - Carrots make a good addition to a stove top stew or similar.

 - They act as a thickening agent if grated and added to a soup, casserole or stew

 - Bake– when baked they will caramelise and the flavour will be stronger.
 Use slightly larger chunks or whole carrots when baking or roasting, brush them with a little butter or oil, put them in a hot oven, approx 180 C, and cook for 35 to 50 mins.